 Sagging or ptotic breast appearances are caused by prolonged exposure to gravity, significant weight lost and pregnancy.
 When the breast sags, the tissues in the upper part of the breast sinks down to the lower part of the breast, causing the upper part to be empty thus making the lower droop with weight.
 With the drooping of the breast, the position of the nipple is also affected, as it will go even lower than usual so that the breast will stop “frowning”.

 How to reshape droopy breasts?

 Depending on the desired outcome, the procedure is done accordingly.
-Most common procedure involves an inverted T-shaped incision following the natural contour of the breast.
-The incision is made along the area where the excess skin of the breast is removed and also locating a position for the nipple.
-The nipple and areola are moved to the higher position after the excess skin is removed.
+The most common procedure involves an inverted T-shaped incision following the natural contour of the breast.
+The incision is made along the area where the excess skin of the breast is removed and also locates a position for the nipple.
+The nipple and areola are moved to a higher position after the excess skin is removed.
 Skin that is surrounding the areola is brought down and positioned together to *reshape the breast.

 Will the procedure leave a scar?

 Scars will depend on how much lifting is done.
 It may be placed around the border of the areola or down from the areola to the base of the breast or extended all the way down and hidden under the breast folds.
 The plastic surgeon will determine the best area to place the scar for the best-desired outcome.

 This procedure is done under sedation that is administered by an anaesthetist.
 Sedation will have minimal side effects as compared to general anaesthesia.

 The procedure takes approximately one to three hours, depending on the severity of the sagging and does not require hospitalization.
 Patients are required to rest at least a day after the procedure, before proceeding with daily work activities for the next few days after.